 This Super Resolution technique is provided in the following modes:

-- Zoom mode: recreates missing pixels from camera motion, producing 2x and 4x scale factors with more details than standard digital zooming.
+- Zoom mode: recreates missing pixels from camera motion, producing 2x, 4x and 8x (with telephoto lens support) scale factors with more details than standard digital zooming.

 - Hi-Res mode: produces up to 32-megapixel images from regular 8- or 12-megapixel camera sensor, providing finer details from the scene.

 See examples in the gallery…

 Hydra also features a photo gallery, for reviewing images and their metadata, that is directly linked with the built-in photo album.
 This helps avoiding duplicates by deleting photos, and allows to flag photos as favorites.
 All of this without leaving Hydra.

 © 2008–2019 Creaceed SPRL.
 Apple, Mac, Macbook, iOS, OS X, the Apple logo, iPad, and iPhone are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc.